-The scammer might also say he’s going to upload software into your computer to help you.
+The scammer might also say he’s going to upload software to your computer to help you.

 “No, he’s not,” Lohman said.
-“He’s dialing into your personal computer so he can get your personal information because we keep that in our computers.”
+“He’s dialing into your personal computer so he can get your personal information because we keep that on our computers.”

 Another aspect of this scam involves a person calling you on the phone to say they can help you speed up your computer.

 “They’ll say, just sit down, log on, and I’ll have you run some things,” Lohman said.
 “But what they’re really doing is getting into your computer.”